Grow With NASW

 Undoing Racism in Social Work

 NASW acknowledges the social work profession and this association have not always lived up to our mission of pursuing social justice for all.
 We apologize for supporting policies and activities that have harmed people of color.
 NASW is working to achieve racial equity in the social work profession and society.
 READ OUR REPORT, Undoing Racism Through Social Work: NASW Report to the Profession on Social Justice Priorities, to learn what we are doing to promote racial equity.
-TAKE OUR SURVEY to share your thoughts about these efforts and your own anti-racist journey.

 We need you as our member to continue this work.
 Your membership enables NASW to provide resources that are reliable, timely, and critical for social workers.
 Membership in NASW includes membership in your NASW state chapter.
 Visit your Chapter website for the most relevant information for social workers in your area.